javier-games/property-refs/README.md

 ### AOT Systems Support

 PropertyRefs is equipped with a dual-mode functionality.
 Initially, it uses System Reflection to access the values of component properties.
 However, for AOT systems, where System Reflection is not applicable, PropertyRefs seamlessly switches to a Roslyn Source Generator.
 For more details on how AOT systems are supported, please see the [AOT Systems Support and Code Generation](#aot-systems-support-and-code-generation) section.

+## Requirements

+The PropertyRefs package is currently supported on `Unity 2021.3.17f1`.
+Usage in other versions of Unity may result in unexpected behavior.
+Please ensure your Unity environment meets this requirement before installation to guarantee the package's optimal functionality.

 ## Installation